It's Time to Eradicate Polio in Pakistan.

 Pakistan's journey to eradicate polio has been the centre of attention globally both from other states but also charities and NGO's including organisations like the Bill and Melinda Gates Foundation which has focused a significant amount of resources and attention globally, to eradicating polio and you can bet that Pakistan is very much on their radar.

 If you speak to people in Pakistan who have children with polio, there are a couple of things you're likely to hear.
-Firstly, that the presence of polio is an American conspiracy, secondly, that the injections (vaccines) don't work, or perhaps most troubling of all, that it's God's will.
-All of these objections can be managed with appropriate education and learning in order to teach people the reality of how vaccines work, but also how (as a Muslim majority country), it's not God's will for you to allow your children to become sick.
+Firstly, that the presence of polio is an American conspiracy, secondly, that the vaccine doesn't work, or perhaps most troubling of all, that it's God's will.
+All of these objections can be managed with appropriate education and learning in order to teach people the reality of how vaccines work, but also how (as a Muslim majority country), it is not God's will for you to allow your children to become sick.

 The conspiracy theory one is more difficult however - Pakistanis have not forgotten that American intelligence agencies used the ruse of a health clinic providing vaccinations to children during the hunt for Osama bin Laden.
 Unfortunately, getting the population past this is a colossal task; the distrust and skepticism caused by that sole incident has had severe repercussions and sadly, in some parts of Pakistan, the fear remains that such clinics are all fake and that parents making use of them may be inadvertently be subjecting their children to something much worse.